 Reflection Papers: 4 papers of 2-3 pages (600-750 words), each worth 25 points.
-You'll get a choice of prompts that will ask you to be familiar with & engage with course materials..
+You'll get a choice of prompts that will ask you to be familiar with & engage with course materials.
 These are not research papers.
 The assignment will be open one week before the due date, & there is an automatic grace period of one week.

-Midterm Exam: The midterm exam will be an in class exam on M 10/7.
+Midterm Exam: The midterm exam will be an in class exam on W 10/9.
 It will likely consist of terms identifications, short answer, and an essay question.
 A study guide will be provided a week in advance.

-Final Exam (150 pts / ~29%): The final exam will consist of an in class exam on M 12/16.
+Final Exam: The final exam will consist of an in class exam on W 12/18.
 The in class exam will likely consist of multiple choice, terms identifications, short answer, and an essay question.
 A study guide will be provided a week in advance.